COLUMN-BHP, Rio were right on iron ore demand, wrong on supply: Russell

 It has turned out somewhat differently from not only BHP, but also what Rio and others expected back in 2011.

-Asian spot iron ore has slumped 48 percent in 2014, closing at a fresh 5-year low of $69.80 a ton on Nov.
+Asian spot iron ore .IO62-CNI=SI has slumped 48 percent in 2014, closing at a fresh 5-year low of $69.80 a tonne on Nov.
 21. This is also almost two-thirds below a peak of $191.90 reached in February 2011, which was when the huge new mines were being approved.

 The main reason for the price collapse has been the flood of supply that has hit the market this year, coupled with concern over the growth outlook for the Chinese economy.